-Anyway, as with any index tracker the best place to start is with the index it is designed to track.
+Anyway, as with any index tracker, the best place to start is with the index it is designed to track.
 That means first pulling up the rules for the FTSE High Dividend Yield Index.
 Now, the first thing this index does is exclude REITs and stocks that don’t pay any dividend at all.
-This creates a list of eligible stocks, of which the combined market value is recorded.
+This creates a list of eligible stocks, of which the combined market value is then recorded.
 Those stocks are ranked according to forecast dividend yield, and that carries on until 50% of the market value of all eligible stocks is reached.
 The weighting of each constituent is based on market capitalization.

 Stretching that over the next five stocks – Intel, Verizon, Merck, Chevron and Pfizer – brings the figure up to over 26%.
 Other favorites just outside the top ten include Coca-Cola, PepsiCo, Wells Fargo and McDonald’s.
-Heck the correlation between being in the top thirty holdings in VYM and appearing on The Compound Investor is pretty strong.
+Heck, the correlation between being in the top thirty holdings in VYM and appearing on The Compound Investor is pretty strong.

 The end result of this methodology is that you essentially end up with a value screen biased toward mega-cap stocks.
 Although dividend yield is a crude proxy for value, it is nonetheless a way of sorting cheap from expensive.
 That is one of the reasons to like the Vanguard High Dividend Yield ETF.
 It basically incorporates a simple valuation strategy while you claim economic ownership over a basket of stocks tilted heavily toward well known American blue chips.

-Ultimately, if your net worth is tied to equity index funds there are probably five things to bear in mind.
+Ultimately, if your net worth is tied to equity index funds then there are probably five things to think about.
 The first is the general health of corporate America and the stock market.
-Since that covers everything from politics to the global economy, there isn’t much you can do about that.
-The second is the methodology behind the index being tracked (very important).
-The third is the turnover rate, lower being better.
-The fourth is the expense ratio of whichever fund (or funds) you own.
-It goes without saying but the lower, the better (in the case of VYM we are looking at 0.06% which is not bad).
+Since that covers everything from the economy to interest rates, there isn’t much you can do about that in the short run.
+Longer-term, we’d expect this to be a net positive.

-If you enjoyed this article please hit the “heart” button below.
-This gives me a rough indication as to what kind of content is popular.
-If you would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
+If you enjoyed this article and would like to get new posts directly to your inbox, feel free to enter your email address in the sidebar and hit the “subscribe” button.
 Thank you for reading!